 As one of her first return art attempts, Selina created a piece which reflected her admiration of her favourite AFL Club, Collingwood and her Aboriginal culture.

 “It has been Selina’s dream to teach art.
 We have supported Selina to be confident in her abilities, and now her dream has become a reality.
-She is very engaging when she speaks with other clients about art.
-She is passionate and encouraging of others,” said Breanna, Noble Park Day Program Team Leader.
+She is very engaging when she speaks with other customers about art.
+She is passionate and encouraging of others,” said Breanna, Noble Park Lifestyle Centre Team Leader.

-During art sessions, Selina is at her best and enthusiastically shares her interests and skills with clients.
+During art sessions, Selina is at her best and enthusiastically shares her interests and skills with customers.

-She supports clients to explore their creativity by using paints, as well as objects and craft to create sensational pieces that represent their most special interest.
+She supports customers to explore their creativity by using paints, as well as objects and craft to create sensational pieces that represent their most special interest.

-Find out more about Afford Day Programs across Victoria and Australia to get involved in activities you love.
+Find out more about Afford Lifestyle Centres across Victoria and Australia to get involved in activities you love.